uniswap-python/uniswap-python/docs/getting-started.rst

     Decimals for common tokens:

-    - ETH, DAI, and BAT uses 18 decimals (as you can see in code below)
+    - ETH, SAI, and BAT uses 18 decimals (as you can see in code below)
     - WBTC uses 8 decimals
     - USDC and USDT uses 6 decimals